kapsomania/kapsomania/README.md

-- 👋 Hi, I’m @kapsomania
+- 👋 Hola I'm @kapsomania
-- 👀 I’m interested in ...
+- 👀 I’m interested in big eyes
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to eat a pear
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 2 hearts
-- 📫 How to reach me ...
+- 📫 reach me at kapsomania@gmail.com

 <!---
 kapsomania/kapsomania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.